Skip to contents

 This method is a wrapper for INLA::inla and provides multiple enhancements.

-• Constructing multiple likelihoods is straight forward.
-See like for more information on how to provide additional likelihoods to bru using the ... parameter list.
+• Constructing multiple observation models is straightforward.
+See bru_obs() for more information on how to provide additional models to bru using the ... parameter list.

 • Support for non-linear predictors.
 See example below.